dallyh/daliborhon.dev/www/web/src/content/posts/en/2025-02-12-deploying-libsql-server-with-astro-on-zerops.md

 Deploying a persistent database using [`libsql-server`](https://github.com/tursodatabase/libsql/blob/main/libsql-server/README.md) alongside an [Astro](https://astro.build) project that leverages [`@astrojs/db`](https://docs.astro.build/en/guides/astro-db/) on [Zerops](https://zerops.io) is surprisingly straightforward.

-For this guide you can either use your own existing Astro project, or you can clone the [example GitHub repository](https://github.com/dallyh/astro-libsql-zerops-example) and follow along.
+For this guide you can either use your own existing Astro project with a `Node.js` adapter, or you can clone the [example GitHub repository](https://github.com/dallyh/astro-libsql-zerops-example) and follow along.

 :::tip
 **Zerops** is a developer-first cloud platform that provides an easy-to-use and fully managed infrastructure for your projects.
 You can learn more at [zerops.io](https://zerops.io).
 :::

 :::note
 This guide assumes you’re already familiar with [`@astrojs/db`](https://docs.astro.build/en/guides/astro-db/), Astro, and Zerops.
 If you’re new to any of these, I highly recommend checking them out before proceeding—you won’t regret it!
-Before diving in, make sure you have an Astro project set up with Astro DB integration.
+Before diving in, make sure you have an Astro project set up with Astro DB integration and a Node.js adapter.
 :::

 ## Setting Up the Zerops Environment